Dunni3/FlowMol/readme.md

 # Environment Setup

+1. Create a mamba environment with python 3.10: `mamba create -n flowmol python=3.10`
+2. Activate the environment: `mamba activate flowmol`
-Assuming you have mamba installed, run the script `build_env.sh`.
-This creates an environment named `flowmol`.
-It also pip installs this directory as a package in editable mode.
+3. Run the script `build_env.sh`.
+This installs dependencies and pip installs this directory as a package in editable mode.

 # Download Trained Models